peterjc/thapbi-pict/docs/examples/endangered_species/plants.rst

    for mini-rbcL, and 10 nt for the trnL (P6 loop) marker.

-Therefore in ``run.sh`` we have changed the THAPBI PICT minimum length from 100 (our default) to 10 for this marker - and now get lots, and nearly two hundred unique sequences:
+Therefore in ``run.sh`` we have changed the THAPBI PICT minimum length from 100 (our default) to 10 for this marker - and now get lots, over a hundred unique sequences:

 .. code:: console

     $ grep -c ">" summary/trnL-P6-loop.all_reads.fasta
-    174
+    134

 We find this dominated by *Brassica oleracea* in most samples.
 However, at our default abundance threshold we do not find *Cycas revoluta* which is